McGill-DMaS/Kam1n0-Community/documentation/ida-pro-plugin/ida-pro-plugin.md

 The user interface consists of two parts:
 * The native ```idaapi``` forms and controls: the Connection Management Form, the Select Function to Search Form, and the Select Function to Index Form.
-* Unlike the Kam1n0 v1.x plug-in for IDA Por, the new plugin directly uses the web page from Kam1n0 server.
+* Unlike the Kam1n0 v1.x plug-in for IDA Pro, the new plugin directly uses the web page from Kam1n0 server.
 They share the same set of UI for better code maintainability.

 ## Synchronization